kalekdev/uni/semester-1/lineare-algebra/notes.typ

 - The range of it as a transformation

 === Basis
-_Linearly Dependant_ - There exists a real scalar which multiplies a vector to the other:
+_Linearly Dependant_ - A vector in the set is linearly dependent if other vectors in the set can express it as a linear combination.
+In the case of two elements:
 $
   alpha in RR\
   bold(v_1) = alpha bold(v_2)